Dev (2019 film): Music

+The film's soundtrack and the score are composed by Harris Jayaraj, who is collaborating with actor Karthi and director Rajath for the first time.
+The album features five tracks with lyrics for the songs were written by Thamarai, Kabilan, Vivek and Rajath.
+The first single track titled "Anangae Sinungalama" was released on 14 December 2018.
+The full album was launched on 12 January 2019 at a launch event held at Sathyam Cinemas in Chennai.

+The soundtrack of the film's dubbed Telugu version was released on 9 February 2019, at a pre-release event held at Shilpakala Vedika in Hyderabad.
+Like the original Tamil version, the film's Telugu version has five songs, with one of the songs "Chelliyaa Adugudhama" was released as a single on 30 December 2018.

 Release

 The film was earlier scheduled to have its theatrical release on 21 December 2018 on the eve of Christmas, and later rescheduled to 11 January 2019 post Thai Pongal but it was postponed, due to a tight race at the box office.
 The film had its theatrical release on 14 February 2019 on the eve of Valentine's Day.
 Tamil Nadu theatrical rights for the film were sold to Murali Cine Arts.
 The United States distribution rights were acquired by Atmus Entertainment and was premiere took place on 13 February 2019.